Data List Objects

 When refreshing the data in a data list object from the backend, it is often desirable to preserve the currently selected row, if it still exists in the new dataset.
 To support this, the data list object's FromDataContractAsync

-method handles options passed as CrudOptions
+method handles options passed as ReadOptions

 with a PreserveSelection